mnlazs/holbertonschool-web-development/html_advanced/README.md

 ---
 <img src="image.jpeg" align="center" />

-# 1. What is HTML?
+# 1. What is HTML? :bookmark_tabs:
 HTML (HyperText Markup Language) is a markup language used to structure and present content on web pages.
 It provides the basic structure of a web page by using tags and elements to define different parts of the content, such as headings, paragraphs, links, images, and more.

 ## 2. How to create an HTML page from a wireframe?